-If you’re struggling with probate terminology, read through [TITLE OF OTHER BLOG POST - HYPERLINK] to gain a better understanding and basic knowledge.
+If you’re struggling with probate terminology, read through our Terms to Know in Montana Probate to gain a better understanding and basic knowledge.

 Probate is simply the legal process of transferring property after an owner's death, acting out the wishes in a will, and if there isn’t a will in place, according to state law.

 Is probate required?